 We currently rely on third-party manufacturers to produce our product candidates for use in development and commercialization under the guidance of members of our organization.
 In the event that we or any of our third-party manufacturers fail to comply with such requirements or to perform with certain requirements in relation to quality, timing, or otherwise, or if our supply of components or other materials becomes limited or interrupted for other reasons, we may be forced to enter into an agreement with another third party, which we may not be able to do on commercially reasonable terms, if at all.
 In particular, any replacement of our third-party manufacturers could require significant effort and expertise because there may be a limited number of qualified replacements.
 In some cases, the technical skills or technology required to manufacture our product candidates may be unique or proprietary to us or the third-party manufacturer.
 We may have difficulty transferring such skills or technology to another third party, and a feasible alternative may not exist.
 In addition, certain of our product candidates and our own proprietary methods have never been produced or implemented outside of our company.
-Therefore, we may experience delays in our development programs if we attempt to establish new third-party manufacturers in order to have another third party manufacture our product candidates.
+Therefore, we may experience delays in our development programs if we attempt to establish new third-party manufacturing arrangements for these product candidates or methods.
+These factors would increase our reliance on such manufacturers or require us to obtain a license from such manufacturers in order to have another third party manufacture our product candidates.
 If we are required to or voluntarily stop manufacturing our product candidates for any reason, we will be required to verify that the new manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines and that the produced is equivalent to that produced in our facility.
-The delays associated with the verification of a new manufacturer and equivalent product could negatively affect our ability to develop product candidates in a timely manner or within budget.
+The delays associated with the verification of a new manufacturer and equivalent product could negatively affect